 - Christmas Family Sponsorship: Individuals and groups “adopt” a low income family (privacy protected) and shop for Christmas items.
 Items are wrapped and delivered to FIA for distribution.

 - Thanksgiving Food Baskets: A full holiday meal is supplied to needy families.

 - Christmas Day Meal: A community meal is coordinated with local volunteers so no one eats alone on Christmas.

-- Counseling: Counseling for children is available on site through Huron Valley Child Guidance, and made available on an emergency basis through local providers with FIA subsidy.
+- Counseling: Counseling is available through local providers with FIA subsidy.